 - Importing Verilog IP into PathWave FPGA has a number of known limitations.
 It is recommended that you create IP-XACT for any Verilog IP that does not meet the following conditions.
 Note that only module declarations, port and parameter definitions and 'endmodule' are checked.
-A violation of the following conditions will produce a "Syntax Error" message when importing Verilog IP: - Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "( attribute definition ) input portName,". - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
-For example, "'hffff ffff" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
-For example, "4'd65" is treated as 65 instead of being truncated to 1. - Arrays will fail to parse and will not load. - When using PathWave FPGA remotely on a Windows 7 machine, the frames of the main window and any other dialog of the application may lose their special PathWave FPGA appearance to a more Windows-style one. - Arrays are not supported in ipxact, but may load without giving any errors.

-- Literals are restricted to 64 bits in this release.
+A violation of the following conditions will produce a "Syntax Error" message when importing Verilog IP: - Module declarations must include at least one port definition. - Ports and parameters cannot have the same name differing only by case (e.g. "myPort" and "myport"). - Tasks and functions are not supported because their ports are misinterpreted as part of the module's interface. - Output registers cannot be assigned an initial value in the same statement where it is defined, such as "output reg myReg = 0;" - Definition of port attributes is not supported, such as "(\ attribute definition \) input portName,". - Parameters and port definitions in a module declaration may not be conditionally included using 'ifdef/'endif statements and they cannot use any preprocessor variables. - Expressions are limited to 32-bit signed integers.
+For example, "'hFFFF FFFF" is treated as -1 instead of 4294967295. - Size constants in expressions are ignored.
+For example, "4'd65" is treated as 65 instead of being truncated to 1. - Arrays will fail to parse and will not load. - Arrays are not supported in ipxact, but may load without giving any errors. - Literals are restricted to 64 bits in this release.
 A '1' in the uppermost bit of the 64 bits can be represented with a hexadecimal or binary representation, or a negative decimal. - UNC paths are not supported for building FPGA bits. - A UNC path can be mapped to a windows drive for building, but this is discouraged due to slow FPGA build times on remote file systems. - If you run into intermittent licensing errors using a network license server, it could be because of a short timeout.
-Increasing the environment variable FLEXLM_TIMEOUT to 20000000 will set the timeout to be 20 seconds. - If licensing errors do not stop, a local node locked license will solve the issue. - Saving and loading from a path with unicode characters is not supported. - IP-XACT with callouts to unused HDL files can cause FPGA builds to fail. - Using enumeration names longer than 150 characters can cause the IP Packager to crash - For the LO5_DC and LO5_UC library IP blocks, the tunable range for the LO frequency is limited to $f/f_s = \pm 0.4$.
+Increasing the environment variable FLEXLM\TIMEOUT to 20000000 will set the timeout to be 20 seconds. - o If licensing errors do not stop, a local node locked license will solve the issue. - Saving and loading from a path with unicode characters is not supported. - IP-XACT with callouts to unused HDL files can cause FPGA builds to fail. - Using enumeration names longer than 150 characters can cause the IP Packager to crash - For the LO5\DC and LO5\UC library IP blocks, the tunable range for the LO frequency is limited to $f/f_s = \pm 0.4$ .